michaelricelaw/michaelricelaw.github.io/_posts/2018-07-10-daily-updates.markdown

 excerpt: Been really bad about keeping this up to date; need to get back to the hustle.
 Got a basic ERC20 Solidity tutorial for you and a solicitor with an opinion on the blockchain and marmots.
 ---

-Gotta get back to posting these things daily!
-Got some stuff going on tonight, so we'll just do two quick posts.
+Gotta get back to posting these daily!
+I've got some stuff going on tonight, so we'll just do two quick posts.

 ## Solidity community updates

-[Pretty solid ERC20 tutorial](https://www.sitepoint.com/building-ethereum-dapps-tns-tokens/) slow walking you through an ERC20 implementation with the addition of token locking.
+[Solid ERC20 tutorial](https://www.sitepoint.com/building-ethereum-dapps-tns-tokens/) slow walking you through an ERC20 implementation with the addition of token locking.
 Pretty good.
+Give it a try and let me know what you think.

 ## Legal smart contract links

 **Preston Byrne**, a British solicitor and advisor to law firms, says "code as law" is [rubbish](https://cryptoinsider.21mil.com/law-blockchains-marmots-interview-preston-byrne/).
 (Actually, he said "garbage" but I thought rubbish would have been more entertaining to my American ear.)
 Then he walks it back a bit with, "Code is law makes some sense.
 But ultimately, the legal system is backed by men with guns, who will tell us what we can and can’t do – if we don’t comply, we end up in jail, or worst case scenario, shot."
-And there's a section on marmots.
+And there's a section on marmots too.